• Home

 Instructions

-• Prepare cookie dough: In a large bowl or a stand mixer, beat the butter on medium speed until soft and fluffy, about 1-2 minutes.
+• Make Lemon Cookie Dough: In a large bowl or a stand mixer, beat the butter on medium speed until soft and fluffy, about 1-2 minutes.
 Add the softened cream cheese and continue to beat until well incorporated, about 1 minute.
-Add the egg, lemon juice, zest and both extracts.
+Add the egg, lemon juice, fresh lemon zest, and both extracts.
 Beat well until combined and fluffy, about 1 minute.
 Sift the cake mix into the bowl.
 Beat on low or stir until just combined.
 Don’t beat too much or your cookie dough will become tough.
 The dough should be sticky.

 • Chill: Cover the bowl tightly with plastic wrap.
 Place it in the refrigerator for 1 ½ hours (or overnight), or in the freezer for 45 minutes.
 The dough should be completely chilled.

-• Preheat oven: Preheat oven to 350 degrees F. Line a large cookie sheet with parchment paper and set aside.
+• Preheat oven: Preheat oven to 350 degrees F. Line a large cookie sheet with parchment paper or silicone baking mat and set aside.
 Pour ¾ cup powdered sugar into a shallow bowl and pour the granulated sugar onto a plate.

 • Portion cookies: Use your hands, or a cookie scoop, to scoop out the dough.
 Roll the dough into 1-inch balls (roughly 1 ½ tablespoon each).